Two North Carolina A&T Track Athletes Win Gold

 Wertz: Well, Ish is one of the fastest players in the NBA.
 I remember him in high school.
 He'd go baseline to baseline before you could blink.
 He's going to bring experience, so I think it's another great pickup of the Hornets in just what's been a phenomenal offseason.

-Glenn: The Hornets had their first Summer League game against the Portland Trailblazers yesterday and they lost 93 to 86.
+Glenn: The Hornets had their first Summer League game against the Portland Trailblazers Sunday and they lost 93-86.
 Your observations?

 KAI CAN FLY‼️@242_jones | #AllFly pic.twitter.com/2X1GUj88a2— Charlotte Hornets (@hornets) August 8, 2021

 Glenn: The Carolina Panthers are less than a week away from their first preseason game against the Indianapolis Colts.
-Langston, they had a few issues this week, including safety J.T Ibe’s hit on wide-receiver Keith Kirkwood during the Panthers' first practice in pads.
+Langston, they had a few issues this week, including safety J.T.
+Ibe’s hit on wide-receiver Keith Kirkwood during the Panthers' first practice in pads.
 Here’s what quarterback Sam Darnold had to say about the incident.

 Sam Darnold (recording): It's a sad, sad part about our game.
 We've got to do a lot better job of taking care of each other out here.
 You hate to see that, for anyone.”